BradneySmith/MNIST-Digit-Recognition/README.md

 &nbsp;
 &nbsp;

-This can be extended to n-dimensional space, where the euclidean distance between 2 points is given by
+This can be extended to n-dimensional space, where the euclidean distance between 2 points is given by:

 &nbsp;
 <p align="center">